 For the Person Who Loves Accessories

 Sara Amrhein is not only a friend but a very talented artisan based in Florence who specializes in jewelry made out of polymer clay.
-I love all of her statement pieces, but I’m particular to these earrings in vibrant red color with a lovely baroque pattern.
+I love all of her statement pieces, but I’m particular to these floral earrings in hot pink because quite simply, the world, and each of us, could use more color in our life.
 Stylish and classy, these are the perfect gift for anyone who loves accessories made by hand!

-I essentially live for a lightweight cross-body bag, small enough to take everywhere but big enough to hold all of my essentials.
-The Uashmama bags are always a super win for everyone in my friend group as they are easy to clean, are lightweight, and feature attractive, neutral colors.
-You can get metallic versions or their woven classic styles, but pick one up for yourself because they last the test of time.
+I essentially live for a lightweight cross-body bag, small enough to take everywhere as I am constantly a bag lady due to our toddler.
+Uashmama bags are always a super win for everyone in my friend group as they are easy to clean, are lightweight, and feature attractive, neutral colors.
+You can get metallic versions or their woven classic styles, but pick one up for yourself because they last the test of time and this phone bag is a winner for those on the go who don’t want to be weighed down with anything heavier.

 Since discovering Stephanie (or Frau Leman) in the backstreets of Florence’s Santo Spirito neighborhood, I have become obsessed with her lovely line of handmade leather keychains, all featuring icons from Italy and Florence (think the Duomo’s Cupola, a Moka espresso pot, the Santo Spirito Church.
 Anyone who loves Florence would appreciate one of these, especially if they knew this purchase was helping out a local artisan.